metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 - `auth` (Attributes) Settings used to authenticate with the Grafana instance. (see [below for nested schema](#nestedatt--spec--external_services--grafana--auth))
 - `dashboards` (Attributes List) A list of Grafana dashboards that Kiali can link to. (see [below for nested schema](#nestedatt--spec--external_services--grafana--dashboards))
 - `enabled` (Boolean) When true, Grafana support will be enabled in Kiali.
+- `external_url` (String) The URL that the Kiali UI uses when displaying Grafana links to the user.
+This URL must be accessible to clients external to the cluster (e.g. a browser) in order for the integration to work properly.
+If empty, an attempt to auto-discover it is made.
+This URL can contain query parameters if needed, such as '?orgId=1'.
 - `health_check_url` (String) Used in the Components health feature.
 This is the URL which Kiali will ping to determine whether the component is reachable or not.
-It defaults to 'in_cluster_url' when not provided.
+It defaults to 'internal_url' when not provided.
-- `in_cluster_url` (String) The URL used for in-cluster access.
+- `internal_url` (String) The URL used by Kiali to perform requests and queries to Grafana.
 An example would be 'http://grafana.istio-system:3000'.
 This URL can contain query parameters if needed, such as '?orgId=1'.
 If not defined, it will default to 'http://grafana.<istio_namespace>:3000'.
 - `is_core` (Boolean) Used in the Components health feature.
 When true, the unhealthy scenarios will be raised as errors.
 Otherwise, they will be raised as a warning.
-- `url` (String) The URL that Kiali uses when integrating with Grafana.
-This URL must be accessible to clients external to the cluster in order for the integration to work properly.
-If empty, an attempt to auto-discover it is made.
-This URL can contain query parameters if needed, such as '?orgId=1'.

 <a id="nestedatt--spec--external_services--grafana--auth"></a>
 ### Nested Schema for `spec.external_services.grafana.auth`